 Now that Galilean ministry is the content of Luke's gospel from chapter 4 verse 14 through chapter 9 verse 50.
 So the next number of chapters, we're going to be occupied with seeing events that occurred in the Galilean ministry of Jesus.

-Two hundred and forty towns and villages in the Galilee, certainly there may have been a town that didn't have ten men but it would be a rare on.
-Most of them would have at least ten men, some of them would have populations of 20, 30, 40 thousand people, they would have more than one synagogue.
+Two hundred and forty towns and villages in the Galilee, certainly there may have been a town that didn't have ten men but it would be a rare one.
+Most of them would have at least ten men.
+Some of them would have populations of twenty, thirty, forty thousand people.
+They would have more than one synagogue.
 There would be a number of synagogues that would be built in larger places.
-For example, according to the Jerusalem Talmud and there are some scholars who debate this number, but according to the Jerusalem Talmud there were 480 synagogues in the city of Jerusalem alone.
+For example, according to the Jerusalem Talmud, and there are some scholars who debate this number, but according to the Jerusalem Talmud there were 480 synagogues in the city of Jerusalem alone.
 Only to point out that there were many, many synagogues in larger population areas.
 So Jesus traveling around the Galilee in 240 towns and villages would have more than that in the number of synagogues that He could teach in.
 So there were plenty of places for Him to teach.
 His priority was teaching the Word.
-And Jewish history had so worked itself into a situation by the time He began His ministry, that He had available venues which He could teach, namely these synagogues.
+And Jewish history had so worked itself into a situation by the time He began His ministry, that He had available venues in which He could teach, namely these synagogues.